 Certificates: Create and Manage TLS Certificates

 The BeyondTrust Appliance B Series comes with a self-signed certificate pre-installed.
 However, to effectively use your B Series Appliance, you also need to, at minimum, create a self-signed certificate; preferably requesting and uploading a certificate signed by a certificate authority.
-In addition to the CA certificate request feature, BeyondTrust includes functionality for obtaining and automatically renewing its own TLS certificates from the open Certificate Authority Let's Encrypt.
+BeyondTrust also includes functionality for requesting, obtaining, and automatically renewing its own TLS certificates from the open certificate authority Let's Encrypt.